Home Care FAQs

 What’s the next step?

-- To start with our in-home care services, we arrange a time to visit with the family, responsible party, and/or client to fully discuss the care needed for a senior.
-At that time, we determine with you or authorized family, the most appropriate care services that are needed, and match you with the right caregiver.
-After the initial visit, your care manager will discuss the timeline for starting services.
-Take the next step in starting home care services.
+To start in-home care services, we arrange a time for a Discovery Visit, or assessment.
+At that time, we discuss with you or authorized family, the most appropriate care services needed, and match you with the right team of caregivers.
+After the initial visit, your care manager will discuss the timeline for starting services!